What Do Medical Transcriptionists Do? Job Description of a Medical Transcriptionist

 Medical Transcriptionists use transcribing machines that consist of a headset and foot pedal to listen to and type up reports of recordings by physicians and other healthcare professionals.
 These audio files include medical reports, such as emergency room visits, diagnostic imaging studies, operations, chart reviews, and final summaries.
 They edit the reports as necessary and return them in either electronic or printed form to the dictator for review and signature.
 Written reports prepared by the Medical Transcriptionist are then included in the patient’s medical record.
 Medical Transcriptionists should be detail-oriented, proficient with computers, and have an understanding of medical language.

 Many Medical Transcriptionists work from home, but some work in hospitals and doctor’s office.
 The work is primarily computer-based, although some interaction with doctors and nursers is also required.
 The Medical Transcriptionist salary varies based on experience.

 Getting the right education is important when it comes to pursuing a career in the healthcare field.
-Fremont College offers an associate’s degree program in Healthcare Information Technology taught by expert instructors who have years of experience in the industry.
+Fremont University offers an associate’s degree program in Healthcare Information Technology taught by expert instructors who have years of experience in the industry.
 The program takes just 15 months to complete and offers flexible scheduling.
-Start preparing for you future today – enroll in the Healthcare Information Technology degree program at Fremont College.
+Start preparing for you future today – enroll in the Healthcare Information Technology degree program at Fremont University.